 (a little bit ealier than the end of the month)

-You'll have to leave now if you want to arrive __________ time
+You'll have to leave now if you want to arrive __________ time for school.

-d These documents should be signed __________ Tuesday.
-(But not
+These documents should be signed __________ Tuesday.
+(But not later than Tuesday.

-e If we haven't come back __________ two days, continue the journey.
+If we haven't come back __________ two days, continue the journey.

 It's twenty past ten. (ie, 10.20)